colinbut/payment-tracker/README.md

 The user can then enter more lines into the console by typing a currency and amount and pressing enter.

-Once per minute, the console outputs the net amounts of each currency.
+Every minute, the console outputs the net amounts of each currency.
 Should the net amount be 0, that currency is not displayed.

-When the user types "quit", the program should exit.
+When the user types "quit" or "q", the program exits.